johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 320&times;256) designed for 14" screens fullscreen on a 24" or larger monitor, it will just look like crap --- everything will look too big and overly blocky.
-The best way to experience those old games as their creators intended is to match the physical dimensions of your emulated computer's image to that of a 14" monitor.
-Eerily enough, with &times;3 integer scaling you will get almost *exactly* that on a typical 24" LCD (just draw a 960&times;720 rectangle and measure its diagonal with a ruler; it will be the 13" which equals the diagonal viewable area of the 1084S).
+The best way to experience those old games as their creators intended is to match the physical dimensions of the emulated computer's image to that of a 14" monitor.
+Eerily enough, with &times;3 integer scaling you will get almost *exactly* that on a typical 24" LCD (just draw a 960&times;720 rectangle and measure its diagonal with a ruler; it will be 13" which equals the diagonal viewable area of the 1084S).

 Now, WinUAE is the greatest Amiga emulator ever and I absolutely love it, but